vs-dsva/uq-transpiler/docs/CONCEPT_LANGUAGE.md

 ## Notes

-- All field references use double quotes: `"fieldName"`
+- Field references in examples use double quotes: "fieldName"; detection maps them to `this.fields["fieldName"]` when a field exists.
-- String literals use double quotes: `"Hello"`
+- String literals shown with double quotes; single-quoted forms are part of full language but not emphasized yet.
-- Constants use `$` prefix: `$TAX_RATE`
+- Constants use `$` prefix when referenced: `$TAX_RATE`.
-- All function calls are async in JavaScript output
+- All generated function calls are async.
-- Event handlers are converted to async methods
+- Event handlers are converted to async methods with `handle__EVENTNAME` naming.
+- Unsupported directives (`$if`, `$message`, etc.) are ignored if present.
+- UI elements/forms are planned; current runtime has minimal placeholder logic.